wand88/StarterPack/README.md

 > I've created it to automatize the process of starting each **new, *purely custom*, web development project**.
 Without having to use parts of *Boostrap* in order to speed it up, or to *copy-paste or re-create grid, mixins, functions from previous projects*.
 As well, as *setup package.json and Grunt file* all over again, every time.

+Note: This is not Bootstrap, in means it doesn't have predone navigation, slider, tabs, etc.
+It's a setup, with no Bootstrap overhead.
+That's the entire point, to have a clean, yet stable start.
+For full custom project.

 ### Legend:
 + [Goodies inside](../master/README.md#goodies-inside)
 + [Steps to take](../master/README.md#steps-to-take)